RichLogan/CiscoSpark-UnitySDK/README.md

 You can follow the progress + development of this here: https://trello.com/b/BvpwAZYd/unity-spark-sdk

+Please note: I'm coming from a hacky python background, and this is the first self-contained public library I've ever attempted to build, so I'm very much learning as I go.
+The more I learn, the more mistakes I realise I've made, so please point things out that I should change!

 ## Setup
 1. Import the scripts or UnityPackage
 2. Place the `Request` script on any GameObject.